UofT-DSI/production/lessons/part_1/production_1_introduction.md

 ::::::{.columns}
 :::{.column}

-+ A business problem is not the same as a ML problem.
++ A business problem is not the same as an ML problem.

-    - Generally, business will be concerned with profit maximization (directly or indirectly): increasing sales, cutting costs, enhance customer satisfaction, reduce churn, increase time on website, etc.
+    - Generally, a business will be concerned with profit maximization (directly or indirectly): increasing sales, cutting costs, enhancing customer satisfaction, reducing churn, increasing time on the website, etc.
-    - The objective of a ML method is to enhance performance of the task, given more data.
+    - The objective of an ML method is to enhance the performance of the task, given more data.
-    - Optimising ML performance metrics does not automatically translate to optimising business performance.
+    - Optimising ML performance metrics does not automatically translate to optimizing business performance.

 + Some of the most popular business applications of ML are in areas where business and ML performance overlap: fraud detection, recommender systems, etc.